geodynamics/aspect/cookbooks/shell_simple_3d/doc/shell_simple_3d.md

-heat flux through the Earth surface is about $47\times10^{12}$ W (i.e., 47 terawatts) of which an estimated 12--30 TW are primordial heat released from cooling the Earth and 15--41 TW from radiogenic heating.[^footnote2] Our model does not include radiogenic heating (though has a number of `Heating models` to switch this on, see {ref}`parameters:Heating_20model`) but we can compare what the model gives us in terms of heat flux through the inner and outer boundaries of our shell geometry.
-This is shown in {numref}`fig:shell-simple-3d-eval-1` where we plot the heat flux through boundaries zero and one, corresponding to the core-mantle boundary and Earth's surface. always computes heat fluxes in outward direction, so the flux through boundary zero will be negative, indicating the we have a net flux *into* the mantle as expected.
+heat flux through the Earth surface is about $47\times10^{12}$ W (i.e., 47 terawatts) of which an estimated 12--30 TW are primordial heat released from cooling the Earth and 15--41 TW from radiogenic heating.[^footnote2] Our model does not include radiogenic heating (though ASPECT has a number of `Heating models` to switch this on, see {ref}`parameters:Heating_20model`) but we can compare what the model gives us in terms of heat flux through the inner and outer boundaries of our shell geometry.
+This is shown in {numref}`fig:shell-simple-3d-eval-1` where we plot the heat flux through boundaries zero and one, corresponding to the core-mantle boundary and Earth's surface.
+ASPECT always computes heat fluxes in outward direction, so the flux through boundary zero will be negative, indicating the we have a net flux *into* the mantle as expected.
 The figure indicates that after some initial jitters, heat flux from the core to the